PointIO/Documentation/README.md

 To do with core.json:
 - /accessrules/create
   - couldn't manage to create an accessrule, no Error returned to help me.
+- /links/list
+  - what are the two parmas in the Taffy for?
+Removing them from the doc for now.
+- /links/{linkid}/details
+  - what is the ipadddress param in the Taffy for?
+Removing it from the doc for now.
+  - Not giving details, no message returned.
+- Other links call to add ? delete, update?
 - /folders/files/edit
   - "ERROR - The parameter userId to function createEditToken is required but was not passed in."
 - /folders/files/upload